 Don’t reinvent the wheel

-You can find tons of pre-prepared units and worksheets in my shop and all over the internet.
+You can find tons of pre-prepared units and worksheets in my shop and all over the internet on sites like Etsy or Teachers Pay Teachers.
 Why do all the work when someone else has already done it?
-For those days where you just need to be mom, print off some free sub plans, and spend some bonding time with your own kids.
+For those days when you just need to be a mom, print off some free sub plans, and spend some bonding time with your own kids.
 Don’t wait until one is sick or you have a family emergency to give yourself permission to volunteer at their school, take a day trip together, or just spend some time hanging out together at home.

-These tips for easing the guilt and staying sane will help you reduce or leave some of your workload at school as well as integrate your family into your school life.
-Just remember, you’re doing the best you can, and you’re a fantastic mom and teacher.
+These tips for easing the teacher guilt AND mom guilt will help you leave some of your workloads at school and enjoy the time you have with your family.
+Just remember, you’re doing the best you can, and you’re a fantastic mom and teacher!